Sukirti19/Snake-Game/README.md

 # Snake-Game
-In our childhood, nearly all of us enjoyed playing classic snake games The Ideas from Java Swing are used to create this application.
+In our childhood, nearly all of us enjoyed playing classic snake games.
+The Ideas from Java Swing are used to create this application.
 The application should comprise the following functionalities:

 1. The Snake will have the ability to move in all four directions.